telpirion/telpirion_com/README.md

 ### Build and run the app (dev environment)

-To run the Angular app on the Angular runserver, use the following command from the `site` folder:
+To run the Angular app on the Angular runserver, use the following command from the `src` folder:

 ```
 ng serve --open
 ```

-To build the Angular app, use the following command from the `site` folder:
+To build the Angular app, use the following command from the `src` folder:

 ```
 ng build --prod
 ```

-To build the entire site using the Gulp file, use the following command from the `site` folder:
+To build the entire site using the Gulp file, use the following command from the `src` folder:

 ```
 gulp build
 ```

-To run the site, use the following command from the `site` folder:
+To run the site, use the following command from the `src` folder:

 ```
 dev_appserver.py app.yaml